Password-Generator-PG/Password-generator/README.md

 | Advanced mode | :white_check_mark: |
 | Tab scrolling | :x: |

-Unfortunately its not possible to select buttons by clicking "tab".
+Unfortunately, it is not possible to select buttons by clicking "tab".

  ## Installation (PWA)